 - Maintain dividing fences between you and your neighbour

-- Pruning and maintenance of all shrubs, trees and grass within your private garden
+- Prune and maintain all shrubs, trees and grass within your private garden

 Landlord's repair responsibilities